 - Cut in butter into the flour mixture using your hands.

 - Work butter into mixture until you’re left with a medium-sized, pebble-like consistency.

 - Stir in milk and form a ball of dough.

 - Knead dough for 1-2 minutes on a lightly floured surface, then roll out to 1/2 inch thick.

 - Using the top of an 8oz drinking glass, cut the biscuits and place onto a lightly greased baking sheet about 1 inch apart.

 - Bake in the center of the oven for 10-14 minutes or until golden brown!

-- Serve immediately with raw butter, honey (I love Activist Manuka’s Surfer’s Honey), or your favorite jam.
+- Serve immediately with jam (we suggest our Barberry Beauty Jam), raw butter, or honey (I love Activist Manuka’s Surfer’s Honey).